nch-igm/EnFusion/README.md

-# Instructions to build and run EnFusion overlap algorithgm Docker Image
+# Instructions to build and run EnFusion overlap Docker Image

 ## Build the Docker image